Language Versions

 - in conjunction with

-: A preview of changes introduced in the next versions after 3.0.
-In the doc pages here we refer to the language version with these changes as3.1
+future: A preview of changes introduced in the next versions after 3.0.
+In the doc pages here we refer to the language version with these changes as3.1, but it might be that some of these changes will be rolled out in later3.xversions.

 Some Scala-2 specific idioms will be dropped in this version.
 The feature set supported by this version will be refined over time as we approach its release.